Non-Classical Kernels in Continuous Variable Systems

-We presented an approach for assessing the role of nonclassicality of the quantum state in machine learning, focusing on continuous-variable systems.
-We believe that quantifying the nonclassical nature of kernels could lead to a better understanding of the potential quantum advantage in machine learning.

-{\it Acknowledgement.} I acknowledge discussions with Christoph Simon, Wilten Nicola, and Hsin-Yuan Huang.
+{\it Acknowledgement.} I acknowledge discussions with Christoph Simon, Wilten Nicola, Reza Zamani, Hsin-Yuan Huang, Jarrod R. McClean and Barry Sanders.
 This work was supported by the Alberta Major Innovation Fund (MIF) Quantum Technologies project and by the Natural Sciences and Engineering Research Council (NSERC) of Canada.